-To restore data from such “composed” backup file, Veeam Agent for Microsoft Windows would require a bunch of session keys.
-For example, if the backup chain contains restore points for 2 months, Veeam Agent for Microsoft Windows would have to keep session keys for a 2-month period.
+To restore data from such “composed” backup file, Veeam Agent would require a bunch of session keys.
+For example, if the backup chain contains restore points for 2 months, Veeam Agent would have to keep session keys for a 2-month period.

 In such situation, storing and handling session keys would be resource consuming and complicated.
-To facilitate the encryption process, Veeam Agent for Microsoft Windows uses another type of service key — a storage key.
+To facilitate the encryption process, Veeam Agent uses another type of service key — a storage key.

-For storage keys, Veeam Agent for Microsoft Windows uses the AES algorithm with a 256-bit key length in the CBC-mode.
+For storage keys, Veeam Agent uses the AES algorithm with a 256-bit key length in the CBC-mode.
 A storage key is directly associated with one restore point in the backup chain.
 The storage key is used to encrypt the following keys in the encryption hierarchy:

 - All session keys for all data blocks in one restore point

 - Metakey encrypting backup metadata

 During the restore process, Veeam Agent uses one storage key to decrypt all session keys for one restore point, no matter how many session keys were used to encrypt data blocks in this restore point.
 As a result, Veeam Agent does not need to keep the session keys history in the Veeam Agent database.
 Instead, it requires only one storage key to restore data from one file.

 In the encryption process, storage keys are encrypted with a key of a higher layer — a user key.
 Cryptograms of storage keys are stored in the resulting file next to encrypted data blocks, and cryptograms of session keys and metakeys.